nearsr/nearsr.github.io/hobbies.md

 ## Other

-As a graduate student, I find myself incredibly busy during the semester.
-Getting out and seeing what the world has to offer outside the bubble of university helps me maintain well rounded interests.
-Not to mention that I will often get the most inspiration for my software projects away from the computer, where new ideas will have room to sink in.
+Life can get very busy.
+Getting out whenever I can and seeing what the world has to offer helps me maintain well rounded interests.
+Not to mention that I will often get inspiration for my software projects away from the computer, where new ideas will have room to sink in.

-My [graphic design](/graphics) hobby has a whole page dedicated to it, since it is my greatest passion outside school.
+My [graphic design](/graphics) hobby has a whole page dedicated to it.
 I am interested in 3D art and 2D visual design.
 These skills will go a long way in allowing me to develop software that is usable, intuitive, and visually appealing.

 If you would like to learn more about my interests and skills, don't hesitate to [contact me](/contact)!